 The Advanced Training in Neurology requires 3 years of full-time equivalent (FTE) training.

-Once a trainee has completion of all requirements of training and the Advanced Training Committee has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.
+Once you've completed all requirements of your training and the Advanced Training Committee has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.

 New Fellows receive formal notification from the College of their successful admission to Fellowship and a letter confirming the completion of their training.